mllewis/RC/README.md

-RC
-==
+The length of words reflects their conceptual complexity (Lewis & Frank, under review) ==

-Data, code, and writeup for project on the relationship between word length and referential complexity.
+Analysis, data, stimuli, and writeup for project on the relationship between word length and referential complexity.
+All experimental paradigms can be viewed directly here: [Experiment Library] (https://mllewis.github.io/projects/RC/RCindex.html "Experiment Library").